This post may contain affiliate links. Please read my disclosure.

 At this point, your blog is not yet live.
 I always recommend using a paid theme as you will regret using the free theme in the long run.
 HOWEVER, at this point just select the free one that comes standard while you work on getting some content ready.
 You can change it before your content goes live if you'd like.

 - Get familiar with your WordPress dashboard and gain an understanding of how it works.

 Unless you are very familiar with HTML and coding, plugins are going to be your best friend.
 But you do need to be careful, because plugins can also bog down your site, making it slower to load.
 Always consider the benefit vs. the cost of using a plugin vs. making simple coding changes.

 The below plugins are the basic ones you need to get going on your blog.
-Most of these won’t bog down your site too much (these are all plugins I use and love – some of the below include affiliate links):
+Most of these won't bog down your site too much (these are all plugins I use (or have used) and love - some of the below include affiliate links):

 - Yoast - this plugin will help you get started in optimizing your posts for SEO.
 You can read this guide to help you get started in using it.
 However, there is a lot more to SEO than just using this plugin.
 Check out this podcast for some amazing tips to get you started.

 - WP Recipe Maker - you absolutely need a recipe plugin that has JSON-LD structured data.
 This plugin is fully optimized for SEO, and the support is awesome.